CS490Project/CS490Project/README.md

 **Flow Navigation** (Screen to Screen)

 * Logout
    * When a user clicks this button, it brings them to the sign in screen.
+COMPLETED ✔
    * Will be on both of the tab screens.
+COMPLETED ✔
 * Create new drawing
    * When a user presses the plus sign, it allows them to create a new drawing.
+COMPLETED ✔

 ## Wireframes
-[Add picture of your hand sketched wireframes in this section]
 <img src="YOUR_WIREFRAME_IMAGE_URL" width=600>

 ![image](https://user-images.githubusercontent.com/89480509/222808615-d13587b0-a68a-45ab-b1c4-503238fcb09d.png)

-### [BONUS] Digital Wireframes & Mockups

-### [BONUS] Interactive Prototype

 ## Schema
 [This section will be completed in Unit 9]